subreena/Dmoney_Portal_Testing_Project/README.md

-﻿# Dmoney Portal Testing Project using Postman
+﻿# Dmoney Portal Testing Project
 DMoney is a fintech project designed for transferring virtual funds.
 Here, the admin can create customers, agents and merchants.
 The users can perform transactions with some prerequisites.
 Different test case in this portal s have been tested in Postman.
 Portal Link: https://dmoneyportal.roadtocareer.net/